Radiotherapy for pancreatic cancer

 - tiredness.

-Having radiotherapy with chemotherapy (chemoradiation) can makes the side effects of treatment worse.
+These side effects are usually mild.
+They will depend on how much treatment you are having.
+Having chemoradiation can make the side effects of treatment worse.
 Your cancer specialist will be able to advise you what to expect.
-They can also give you drugs to help with any side effects.
+They will also give you treatments to help with any side effects.

 About our information